Skip to main content

 A plumber stands inside a bathroom wearing red headphones and holding a long pointy instrument.
 He is pointing the end of the instrument at the valve behind the toilet to listen for leaks

 A plumber stands outside a house near the wall, wearing red headphones and pointing a long skinny instrument at the hosebib to listen for leaksHow does the equipment work?
 The water flowing out of a leak in a pipe causes the pipe to vibrate.
 These vibrations are transmitted throughout the line and can be picked up, even at distant contact points such as toilets or fittings.
 The vibrations are also transmitted up through the ground to the surface, although the sound is very muted.
 Our sophisticated listening equipment makes the vibrations of the leak audible to the human ear through our specialized headphones.
-If the electro-acoustic equipment can't pinpoint the leak to a small enough area, we get out the big guns - the helium sniffer!
-At the hose bib, we inject helium, an inert gas, into the line and when the helium escapes through the leak, our high-tech helium "sniffer" will sniff out the exact location!
+If the electro-acoustic equipment can't pinpoint the leak to a small enough area, we get out the big guns - the hydrogen sniffer!

 A plumber holds a concrete drilling tool, making a square hole in the driveway bigger.
 The hole is about 2 feet by 2 feet and shows exposed water pipes